-Over the past couple of decades, economic expansion as a result of globalisations and the rise in corporate profit margins led to an extraordinarily favourable environment for corporate profitability and cashflow growth.
+Over the past couple of decades, economic expansion as a result of globalisation and the rise in corporate profit margins led to an extraordinarily favourable environment for corporate profitability and cash flow growth.
 Conversely, the deflationary effect of cheap imports more than offset the inflationary pressures of the extra growth, so inflation has remained benign for decades.
-With inflation low, policy makers progressively lowered interest rates to combat this.
+With inflation low, policymakers progressively lowered interest rates to combat this.
 This lead to a remarkable reduction in UK bond yields, with the annual yield on UK government debt falling from 10% in 1992 to just 1% currently.
 Lower bond yields tend to drive up the valuations of nearly all assets.
 UK house prices have risen tremendously over recent decades, whilst equity markets have also delivered outstanding returns.

 However, the ‘emergency’ reduction of interest rates after the Global Financial Crisis in 2008 has led to an unsettling side effect.
 Many larger quoted companies are finding their market valuations are worth more if they divert capital away from improving corporate productivity towards paying extra dividends instead.
 The point is that many investors are investing in ‘bond proxy’ stocks because bond yields are so meagre.
 The indirect effect has been a flat-lining of productivity improvement, which ultimately will undermine the scope for ongoing dividend growth from equities in future.
 Furthermore, looking at any market index or mutual fund, it is noticeable that

 This is where the opportunity for investing in small caps comes in.
 Many investors today have shunned small caps as they do not offer a high enough dividend yield to invest in.
 But these companies are doing the right thing by not paying a high proportion of their free cash flow as dividends but instead using it to make productivity gains.